DrAlbertCruz/CMPS-3240-Data-Register-ARM/README.md

 | Upper half of 64-bit register | Lower half of 64-bit register - `wt` |

+Register `r31` is a special register, referred to as `wxr` or `xzr` depending on size.
+If used as a source register, it will supply a reference value of 0.
+If used a destination, the result will be discarded.

 There are also four stack pointer registers, three exception link registers, and three program status registers which we will cover later on.
 There is also the `pc`, which is the address of the current instruction.
 There is also a flag register `cpsr` used for branching and exceptions/interrupts.
 Register 31 is a special register that, depending on the instruction, is used as a stack register or a zero-reference value.

 Before proceeding you should have two terminals open.
 One for viewing `hello.s` and another for running the program with `gdb`.
 Go ahead and open up `hello.s` with your favorite text editor: